AdobeDocs/commerce-operations.en/help/performance/configuration.md

 ## Indexers

 An indexer can run in either **[!UICONTROL Update on Save]** or **[!UICONTROL Update on Schedule]** mode.
 The **[!UICONTROL Update on Save]** mode immediately indexes whenever your catalog or other data changes.
 This mode assumes a low intensity of update and browsing operations in your store.
 It can lead to significant delays and data unavailability during high loads.
-We recommend using **Update on Schedule** mode in production, because it stores information about data updates and performs indexation by portions in the background through a specific cron job.
+We recommend using **Update on Schedule** for performance purposes, because it stores information about data updates and performs indexation by portions in the background through a specific cron job.
 You can change the mode of each [!DNL Commerce] indexer separately on the  **[!UICONTROL System]** > [!UICONTROL Tools] > **[!UICONTROL Index Management]** configuration page.
+Note: the Customer Grid index must always be set to the **[!UICONTROL Update on Save]** mode.

 >[!TIP]
 >